BUEC500C1/camera-app-primnp/readme.md

 * Use onBarCodeRead function to scan barcode
 * User take a picture of barcode image then the text extracted from barcode and the image of the barcode are stored in firebase storage
 * Display barcode image and extracted text as a list
-* View demonstration of this feature on 'Video 2' (refer below) - barcode scanner features start at 1.36 minute mark
+* View demonstration of this feature on 'Video 3' (refer below) - barcode scanner features start at 1.36 minute mark

-### Video 2
+### Video 3
-### Click on the updated video below to view the demonstration of step 3,4,5,6,8,9 (missing step 7).
+### Click on the updated video below to view the demonstration of step 3,4,5,6,8,9 (for step 7, view Video 2).

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/xbxHcXlJgb0/0.jpg)](http://www.youtube.com/watch?v=xbxHcXlJgb0 "EC500 HW3 updated")

 ---
-## Due 03/04/2021 - Partially done, only storing blurred face image left (depends on step 7)
+## Due 03/04/2021 - DONE
 **Step 9: Store images and barcode in Firebase**

 * Store barcode image and extracted text in firebase
 * If user take a picture of non-barcode image, text extracted field will be 'N/A'
-* View demonstration of this feature on 'Video 2' (refer above) - barcode scanner features and data storage start at 1.36 minute mark
+* View demonstration of this feature on 'Video 3' (refer above) - barcode scanner features and data storage start at 1.36 minute mark